 Will buyers’ experience of the new show be different?

-At the June 1012 event we will propose the [pre] Coterie Experience a multi-sensory art installation with augmented reality.
+At the June 10–12 event, we will propose the [pre] Coterie Experience: a multi-sensory art installation with augmented reality.
 There will be an aesthetically enhanced experience and activations for retail buyers and public attendees who come to shop Vintage and Beauty @ Coterie.
-Utilizing technology, clients will be able to quickly learn about many of our show’s newest brands including where they come from, their design inspiration and current season collateral.
+Utilizing technology, clients will be able to quickly learn about many of our show’s newest brands, including where they come from, their design inspiration and current season collateral.

 Tell us about the reason for your lifestyle expansion at Coterie.